griffinmyers/hemingway/README.md

     <div class='document'></div>

-but I'm ommiting that detail from the examples for brevity.
+but I'm omitting that detail from the examples for brevity.
 Throughout this, the `:` operator simply says the LHS maps to the RHS.

 ###### Newlines